aferriss/p5Fbo/README.md

 ## Limitations

-1. Many changes that enable p5Fbo to work properly were only added recently, and aren't included in any p5 releases yet.
-You will need to use the custom built p5.js or p5.min.js libraries in this repo, or build p5 yourself from source.

-2. The rendering format is set to RGBA Unsigned Byte.
-It should be possible to do float textures, but I haven't looked into it yet.

-3. I haven't tested if this works with all of the custom camera functions.
+1. I haven't tested if this works with all of the custom camera functions.
 I think if you put the camera function calls **after** `fbo.begin()` they may work.

-4. WebGL1 (which p5 uses) does not support multisampling, so your graphics may be a little more jagged than with default rendering.
+2. WebGL1 (which p5 uses) does not support multisampling, so your graphics may be a little more jagged than with default rendering.
 One solution is to render at 2x resolution, and then scale down when you draw.
 Or you can try to implement a post processing anti-aliasign shader like FXAA.

-5. Fbo's render with the y axis flipped by default.
+3. Fbo's render with the y axis flipped by default.
 When you go to draw the texture, you'll need to unflip it `scale(1, -1)`, unless you use the `.draw()` method in p5Fbo.

 ## Todo list

-- [ ] Float textures (partially implemented, but depends on some changes to p5)
+- [ ] Test all perspective and ortho camera functions

 ## Credits